fief-dev/docs/docs/integrate/python/fastapi.md

     ```

 !!! tip "You can also optionally require the user"
-    In a similar way as we shown in the [API example](#optional-user), you can leverage the `optional` parameter to make the route works even if no user is authenticated.
+    In a similar way as we shown in the [API example](#optional-user), you can leverage the `optional` parameter to make the route work even if no user is authenticated.

     ```py
     @app.get("/protected", name="protected")